How you can use this image

 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

-In 1841 the 44th was in Kabul where uprising endangered the garrison.
-Constantly attacked, without shelter or food, the force waded in deep snow through narrow passes for four days trying to reach Jellalabad.
 As rear guard, a stand was made by 20 men at Gundamuck .
 Lieutenant Thomas Souter tore the Regimental Colour from its pike and wrapped it round his body.
 The Afghans saw the silk and thought it the waistcoat of a person of high rank suitable for ransom.
+Souter and Colour survived, but the Queen's Colour was lost.

 oil on canvas